cubicflow/lifeflower/_products/hemp-elixir-mini.md

 is_crystal: false
 stackable: true

-sitemap: true
+sitemap: false
-orderable: true
+orderable: false
-hidden: false
+hidden: true

 long_description: Life Flower’s Hemp Elixir is an organic blend of plant oils that are formulated to fight chronic pain and inflammation.
 Our super ingredients work synergistically to provide a natural, long-lasting solution to issues like sciatica, arthritis, eczema and other chronic pain.
 We are proud to offer Mother Nature’s nutritional, natural replacement for synthetic, man-made pain killers that cause other diseases in the body.